EberlyODL/phys010sjv11/particle_in_a_box.md

 **By imposing that the wave of the electron vanishes at some places, we get standing wave patterns with different harmonic wavelengths.
 This implies that the momentum and energy of the electron are quantized.
 Not all values are possible but only integer (or integer squared) of a basic unit.**

 Note that n=0 is NOT possible, since the electron would have zero energy and we know that it must at least have its mass energy.
 So the lowest energy an electron can have is $E_1$ for n=1, the first harmonic.
-Fig. 2 shows the first four level of energy for an electron in a box.
+Fig. "Energy in Box" shows the first four levels of energy for an electron in a box.

 [ciscode|rev=1|tool=elmsmedia|item=2617|entity_type=node|render=display_mode|display_mode=image]